 It's been exactly 12 days since we returned to Qatar and things are going great, ma sha' Allah, ma sha' Allah!
 I've been back at work this week and you'd best believe I'm currently like the minion on the left with my perfectly coordinated outfits, hair done, and matching snazzy earrings.
 Even though I know… Continue reading Back to work

 As teachers all around the world will know, sometimes it feels like the world might very well end but the academic year won't.
 The days drag on, piles of paperwork continue appearing out of thin air and the only thing propelling you onward is 'The Last Day'.
 We spend so much of our careers wishing… Continue reading Ma’a Salama (Goodbye)

 I said I wouldn't do it.
 I said it made me feel uneasy, naked.
 But...
-Two weeks ago, I began suffering from a searing headache exasperated further by working long hours at computer screens and fewer hours of sleep each night.
+Two weeks ago, I began suffering from a searing headache exasperated further by working long hours at computer screens and fewer hours of sleep each night (must be delayed jet-lag?).
 It lasted a week.
-Combing, washing, drying, and fixing up my hair became excruciating,… Continue reading I removed my hijab…
+Combing, washing, drying, and fixing up… Continue reading I removed my hijab…

 I'm gearing up for the first week of school except I've already had my first week at school.
 Confusing?
 Yep, I know.
 The school holidays work differently here because term times revolve around Islamic festivals - alhamdullilah!
 All staff resumed work with a staggered start: first the senior leadership team, then new starters, and finally… Continue reading My first ‘first’ week at school